adityaiam/portfolio/README.md

 ---

 ### 📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License
+---

 ### 📧 Contact
-For any inquiries or questions, please contact Aditya Ingale.
+For any inquiries or questions, please contact [Aditya Ingale](mailto:adityaingale1814@gmail.com)